 No. We can only accept bank transfers and pay out to beneficiaries via bank transfers.
 The future functionality will allow us to receive payments from different types of card both locally and internationally.

 7. How does Regent FE mitigate currency risks?

 We do not speculate on the foreign exchange market.
-We book out transactions back-toback.
-Our customers make use of forward contracts, market orders and rate alterts to reduce their foreign currency exchange risks and losses.
+We book transactions back-to-back.
+Our customers can make use of forward contracts, market orders and rate alerts to reduce their foreign currency exchange risks and losses.

 1. How long does it take to sign up with Regent FE?

 Signing up to Regent FE is fast and easy.
 Simply fill in the short application form and we’ll do the rest.
 If you are a UK resident then Regent FE’s technology will use electronic identification (eID) in most cases - meaning you don’t need to do anything extra.
 In a small number of UK cases, or if you are non-UK resident, we will need you to supply a copy of your government issued ID and a proof of address with your application form.
 This is a requirement for Know Your Client (KYC) purposes.

 Regent FE use a 3rd party provider to obtain an electronic identification check, which is a confirmation of one's identity.
 This is simply an automated check against standard databases to verify that you are indeed who you claim to be.
 It will not be registered on your credit record or affect your credit rating - it is a check for identity and address, not a credit check.